-As shown in Figure 2, ShMC cross-connects allow both ShMMs to be connected with both Base Interface Hubs.
+As shown in Figure 2, ShMC cross connects allow both ShMMs to be connected with both Base Interface Hubs.
 This improves system availability because either hubs or ShMMs can switchover independently, if necessary.
+ShMC cross connect support requires the use of both ShMM Ethernet links and is implemented in essentially all modern ShMM-based shelves that support Shelf Manager redundancy.